AcornDrifter/Drifter/README.md

 The source code is available in a [readable form here on GitHub](Source/!RunImage.txt).
 The BBC BASIC (tokenized) form of the same file is also provided.
 If you're interested enough to tinker with the source code, shift-double-click on **`!Drifter32`**, and shift-double-click on **`!RunImage`** to view and edit the source code.
 [StrongEd](http://stronged.iconbar.com) is highly recommended.

-Feel free to tinker with, or improve the game in any way and share any results in this repo, via branches or pull requests.
+Feel free to tinker with or improve the game in any way and share any results in forks or pull requests.

 ## Background